-The course has been broken down into eight units.
+Our online safety training for teachers and other school staff has been broken down into eight units.
 You can conveniently choose whether to complete it in one session, or to break it into shorter sessions at times that suit you.

 At the end of each unit, you will be asked to complete quiz questions.
 To proceed through the course, you will need to answer every question correctly.

 At the end of the course, you will receive a Natterhub CPD certificate for your records.

 Unit 1 will provide an introduction into what online safety and media literacy are, and how they differ.
 We will also explain why it's important to provide learners with a broad understanding of the current digital landscape.